alexissusset/soracom-resin-modemAT/README.md

 # Soracom's sample resin.io Application with Cellular modem AT commands support
 This sample Application demonstrates how to use Resin.io based App+Device to leverage Cellular modems which AT commands support
-This has been tested on Raspberry Pi 3, Raspberry Pi Zero and nVidia JETSON TX2.
+This has been tested on Raspberry Pi 3, Raspberry Pi Zero, Raspberry Pi B+ and Nvidia JETSON TX2.
 It has been designed to work on all current and future devices supported by resin.io

 # Notes
 This Application implements two methods to talking to Modem Manager and Network Manager on ResinOS.